 - A guest on The Greenwood podcast to discuss reenactment in the digital age.

-He contributes a recurring article to the online magazine Explosive Runes called “Beatsticks” adding historical context to the weapons of fantasy role-playing games.
+He contributes a periodic article to the online magazine Explosive Runes called “Beatsticks” adding historical context to the weapons of fantasy role-playing games.

 I do plenty of product reviews of things I already own, but if you’re interested in making sure I review a specific product for your company, the following applies: